fjolnir/Tranquil/ReadMe.md

 * Good performance, even at this extremely early stage.
 * And more..

-However, Tranquil is still extremely experimental and you shouldn't use it for anything other than fun for now.
-But to me at least, it is a lot of fun to play with.
+However, Tranquil is still extremely experimental and you shouldn't use it for anything other than exploration and learning.

 ## How to build and run

 The simplest way of getting started is to use the binary [installer](http://asgeirsson.is/tranquil%20α%2010.pkg).
-Everything will be placed into `/usr/local/tranquil`
+Everything will be placed into `/usr/local/tranquil` (Requires Xcode 4 to be installed)

 If you wish to contribute, you can use the install script instead which checks out the latest source and sets up the development environment.